ForkBombWindows/Fork-Bombs/README.md

 We make some exe to destroy/fork bomb windows computers!

 ## Getting Started
-Download our files and send the files to your enemies!
+Download our files and send the files to your enemies(at the Moment i had only exe)!

 ### Prerequisites

-Windows!!
+Windows
+Cmd
+Powershell

 ## Built With